top of page

 WHAT ABOUT LANDR?

-The only instance that I can see LANDR being useful is a true "demo."
-By demo, I mean a recording that is not meant to be heard by the public.
-It's a rough sketch of a song to show other songwriters, your bandmates, or maybe a label.
-On the other hand, if I was pitching my music to Brad Paisley or his label, I'd sure as heck want it to sound its best.
+LANDR can be useful for a true "demo," a recording that is not meant to be heard by the public.
+A rough sketch to show other songwriters, bandmates, or maybe a label.

 This one is interesting.
 Some recordings really do sound better with purely digital mastering.
 I would argue that those recordings are rare, but it does happen.
 However, a professional mastering engineer will be equipped with the best in both digital and analog processing.
-If someone tries to sell you on "in-the-box mastering" because that's all they have, don't waste your money.
-Digital vs. Analog is not the aesthetic choice it may sound like, it's a matter of preserving and/or enhancing the fidelity of the audio, and it's a choice for your mastering engineer to make.
+Studios that only offer in-the-box mastering often turn out questionable work.
+Digital vs. Analog isn't always the aesthetic choice it sounds like, it's a matter of preserving and/or enhancing the fidelity of the audio.
+A good mastering engineer will be open to discussing your sonic goals, and picking the appropriate tools to achieve them.

 BUT MY MIX ENGINEER SAYS HE CAN MASTER IT...